matanox/bandits/readme.md

 Of course, this assumes you have Anaconda installed.

 You'd then activate the environment on your end in the usual way, [the syntax subtly varies depending on your OS](https://conda.io/docs/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).

+Alternatively use the `requirements.txt` file for setting up directly with pip3.

+Or just install whatever packages that come up as import errors as my environment has many items unnecessary for this project.